Gender: Male

 Nature of Charges: Assault & Battery Criminal Premeditation & Conspiracy Hate Speech Illicit Financing Murder & Attempted Murder Public Disorder Terrorism Theft & Robbery Treason & Sedition

-Khalid Saifi is detained for protesting religious freedom conditions.
+Khalid Saifi is detained for his religious freedom advocacy.